 Similarly, you want to let the teacher know that you’d like them to share anything specific they notice about what helps your child learn effectively, or anything that tends to get in their way.

 If you have any specific questions, don’t be afraid to ask the teacher.
 For example, how much involvement should parents typically have in a child’s homework?
 Different teachers have different opinions, and you’ll be glad you asked.

 Finally, ask if there are ways the teacher wants you to be more involved—or if there are ways you should be stepping back.

 The parent-teacher conference is primarily an opportunity to work collaboratively, to put your heads together.
 Does the teacher have any advice for you?
-Do you have any advice for her?
+Do you have any advice for them?
 If you have anything important to say, lead with that.
 You don’t want to run out of time.

 Getting more help

 If you think your child needs special services or accommodations, a professional evaluation may be in order.
 Local public school districts are legally required to provide a basic evaluation, even if your child is attending a private or parochial school.
-A typical evaluation package measures intellectual, academic, and emotional functioning, takes a history of the child and his family, and includes a classroom evaluation.
+A typical evaluation package measures intellectual, academic, and emotional functioning, takes a history of the child and their family, and includes a classroom evaluation.
 Often schools will also perform other specific evaluations if they are indicated, for example to see whether a child needs speech and language help, occupational therapy, or assistive technology.